davidalantodd/final-portfolio-template/project3/README.md

 ## Project #3
 Give a high-level overview of the project purpose
+- Questions to consider:
     - What are the users?
     - What job does it form for them?
     - What inspired you to make it?
     - What features are the most important?
+- STAR Interview Questions:
+    - (Situation) Describe the application and why you created this program
+    - (Task) Describe the overall structure of your application and the design process prior to building the program
+    - (Action) Explain the code you wrote to achieve your desired result
+    - (Result) Showcase your final application with its functionality
 - Include relevant screenshots
 ## Technologies
 - List all technologies and versions here
 - Include dependencies and versions